eclipse-hono/hono/site/documentation/content/user-guide/file-based-device-registry.md

 system.

 {{% notice info %}}
-The file based device registry has been deprecated and will be removed in Hono 2.0.0.
+The file based device registry has been removed in Hono 2.0.0.
 Please use the [Mongo DB]({{< relref "mongodb-device-registry-config" >}}) or [JDBC based registry]({{< relref "jdbc-device-registry-config" >}}) implementations instead.
 {{% /notice %}}